-Buying accessories for your dog is more than just a trend.
+Buying accessories like a collar for your dog is more than just a trend.
 It’s an obsession for many pet parents and their furry friends.
 If you love your pup, you already know it is difficult to resist any cute addition he needs for the home.
 But before you jump in and make that purchase, here are some Dos and Don’ts on buying dog accessories to keep in mind.

 Do Your Research